-Action Title(s) How Progress will be Monitored Frequency of Progress Monitoring LCAP 2.1 Reduce Class Sizes/Eliminate Combination Classes SUMMARY OF ACTION The district will implement activities to address the unique needs of low-income children or students, children with disabilities, English learners, racial and ethnic minorities, students experiencing homelessness, and foster care youth, including outreach and service delivery will meet the needs of each population.
-Director of School Climate, Child Welfare, and Attendance monitors monthly.
+Action Title(s) How Progress will be Monitored Frequency of Progress Monitoring youth, including outreach and service delivery will meet the needs of each population.
 Classroom staffing levels will be increased (and/or currently elevated levels of staffing will be maintained) to reduce or eliminate combination classes in grades K-6 and to lower class size in all grades.
 HOW PROGRESS WILL BE MONITORED The district's enrollment and staffing levels are monitored by the Director of School Climate, Child Welfare, and Attendance.
 Classrooms are staffed, (where practicable due to teacher shortages), with student enrollment below state mandated levels.
 LCAP 2.2 Summer Program SUMMARY OF ACTION The district will plan and implement activities related to summer learning and supplemental afterschool programs, including providing classroom instruction or online learning during the summer months and addressing the needs of low-income students, students with disabilities, English learners, migrant students, students experiencing homelessness, and children in foster care.
+Students (including low-income students, students with disabilities, English learners, racial and ethnic minorities, homeless students, and foster youth) are supported with a robust summer program that includes both academics and enrichment.
 Weekly during summer school registration, and during summer school.
+Annually for State Assessments